Wiski-ai/Wifi-Ethical-hack-software/README.md

 # README.md

-# WiLabAttack (Example)
+# WiLabAudit (Example)

-**IMPORTANT — AUTHORIZED USE ONLY**
+**IMPORTANT — AUTHORIZED USE ONLY (Isolated lab environments only)**

 This repository contains tools and scripts intended **only** for legitimate security auditing, research, and educational use in isolated lab environments.
-You **must** have explicit, written permission from the network or system owner before running any tools in this repository.
+You **must** have explicit, written permission from the owner of any network or system before performing any testing or assessment.
 The authors and maintainers of this repository **are not liable** for any misuse of the code.
 By using any code in this repository you agree to assume full responsibility for your actions.

 ---